Frequently Asked Questions

 In a word, YES!
 We actually possess proof that children who regularly participate in our chess coaching classes attain consistently higher test and exam results from children who are not learning and playing chess on a weekly basis.

-It certainly can!
-There have been many tests which indicate chess activates the frontal areas of the brain, responsible for all thought processes.
 Most people who play some form of strategic sport develop better memories.
 This is especially true with chess, as you have to train your mind to recognise patterns and think ahead.

 No, nothing could be further from the truth.
 If anything, children are more ready for physical activity after they have been playing chess.
 Noticeably, children who then participate in physical activity use their brains to better effect, due to the strategic and tactical awareness gained by playing chess.
 In turn, this helps them to prioritise better routines between physical and mental activity.